 Sussex County Storm Readiness

-Know what hurricane WATCH
+Know what hurricane WATCH and WARNING mean.

 WATCH: Hurricane conditions are possible in the specified are of the Watch, usually within 36 hours.